 CS 20 Application for Issue of Campaign Stars and Medals

-If a soldier applied for their Second World War medals then there should be a CS 20 Application for Issue of Campaign Stars and Medals held by the Ministry of Defence Medal Office.
-There are over 1.5 million of these cards which a soldier filled out when they claimed their medals.
+If a soldier, or their next of kin applied for their Second World War medals then there should be a CS 20 Application for Issue of Campaign Stars and Medals held by the Ministry of Defence Medal Office.
+There are over 1.5 million of these cards which were filled out when the medals were claimed.
 They include a name, address, army number, class and date of release and may contain additional information regarding the last unit a soldier served with and their rank.
 The cards are still used to check medal claims sent in by veterans and their next of kin but haven’t been released.
 However, not everyone who was entitled to medals claimed them, as a Daily Mirror column on 29 June 1949 reported:

 Nearly four million unclaimed war medals are giving the War Office a headache.
 They are the surplus of nine million campaign stars, war service and defence medals ordered by the Army in the first days of peace – at a cost of some £309,286 6s.
 8d.
 A Campaign Star costs the Government 8d. – a medal 10d.
 Today they lie in warehouses and underground stores, neatly packed in boxes which once housed 25-pounder shells…

 The only use of the cards I can see is if you’re trying to track down the service record of a soldier who you know applied for their medals.
-I often get emails from relatives who have applied to the Ministry of Defence and provided their relative’s exact date of birth.
+I often get emails from relatives who have applied for a service record and provided their relative’s exact date of birth.
 However, their relative provided a false date and they don’t know their army number.
-As you need either an army number or exact date of birth to order a file you hit a brick wall unless they have an uncommon name.
+As you need either an army number or an exact date of birth to order a file you hit a brick wall unless they have an uncommon name.
 A CS 20 card would provide both an army number and an address to confirm you’re looking at the correct soldier.
 However, as they haven’t been released I expect it may be difficult if not impossible to get the Ministry of Defence to provide you with the information due to data protection.

 British Army Medal Records Prior to the Second World War